Newsroom

 A team of U.S.… more

 A new report from the American Cancer Society on cancer in African Americans (AA) shows that the gap in survival between AA and Whiltes has decreased for cancers of the lungs and prostate but remained the same or increased for other cancers, including breast and colorectal.
-The differnces are, in… more
+The differnces are… more

 Accurate and early diagnoses is invaluable in the fight against cancer.
 Early detection guarantees the best chances of survival, since physicians can begin treatment before the cancer has had time to spread to other parts of the body.
 Researchers at the Fraunhofer Institute for Cell Therapy and… more